Kruger Park Travel

 Overview

 Pretoriuskop takes its name from the nearby kopje where Willem Pretorius, a Voortrekker and member of Carl Trichardt’s 1848 expedition to Delagoa Bay, is buried.
-Shabeni Hill, a granite dome is not far from the camp and is a beacon in the area.
+Shabeni Hill, a granite dome, is located near the camp and serves as a beacon in the area.

 Staying in any of the camps of the KNP is a top experience where you can be guaranteed to see the Big 5.
-It is one of the more affordable safari vacations that you can book in South Africa.
+It is one of the more affordable safari vacations available in South Africa.

 The camp offers a variety of accommodation to choose from and it also has a designated day visitor area where day visitors and visitors from other camps can braai (barbecue) and picnic.